 But getting back to peak performance while one’s health is not yet totally back in shape can be a struggle day to day.
 Cancer survivors who are in recovery understandably want to forget the shadow of the illness they had defeated or temporarily beaten back, but its lingering symptoms can slow them down from fulfilling the work they love the most.

-A recent report by The Guardian has a bit of good news to those who are struggling with the disease and its aftermath.
-Recent studies have shown that the illness can be beaten, and the lives of the patients prolonged.
+A report by The Guardian has a bit of good news to those who are struggling with the disease and its aftermath.
+Studies have shown that the illness can be beaten, and the lives of the patients prolonged.
 The source of this healing is not an expensive miracle drug but time-tested health practices that many of us had heard a dozen times over but, in the pursuit of success, had ignored or neglected.
 Eat healthy foods like vegetables and fruits.
 Do exercise or healthy activities for about 30 minutes a day.
 Chances of surviving cancer will get higher.

 The different studies, hailing from countries like the United States and Australia, were presented at the Chicago-based American Society of Clinical Oncology (ASCO).
 In one study, colon cancer survivors will have longer lives if they do regular exercise, dine on considerable portions of vegetables and fruits, and stop eating meat and refined grain.
 Moderate wine drinking can also reduce their chances of dying because of the condition.